 The normal male breast is made up of breast tissue as well as fat.
-‘Gynaecomastia’, often referred to as ‘man boobs’, occurs when breast tissue forms as a mass under the areola.
-This can affect one or both breasts and can cause embarrassment due to the appearance of a feminine breast shape.
+Gynaecomastia, often referred to as ‘man boobs’, occurs when breast tissue forms as a mass under the areola and this can affect one or both breasts.

 Male Breast Surgery in Perth

 Gynaecomastia is very common and affects a significant proportion of men from adolescence through to middle age.
-The majority of cases have no known cause (idiopathic), but a minority can result from drug use (commonly marijuana or steroid use) or disorders such as testicular dysfunction, chronic kidney disease, androgen deficiency or thyroid problems.
+The majority of cases have no known cause (idiopathic), but a minority can result from drug use (commonly marijuana or steroid use) or disorders such as testicular dysfunction, hereditary conditions, liver disease, androgen deficiency or thyroid problems.

 Equally concerning to many men is a sagging chest resulting from significant weight loss or the normal ageing process.
 This can cause skin to lose tone and droop (pseudo-gynaecomastia).

 While gynaecomastia can be addressed through non-surgical means, such as hormonal adjustments or medical treatments, surgical removal of excess breast tissue remains a recommended option for certain patients.
 Suction lipectomy is also a viable treatment in some cases.

 For male breast reduction surgery, there are crucial factors to consider:

 - Age Considerations: Younger men or adolescent boys may need to wait until their breast tissue is fully developed, typically a few years after gynaecomastia onset.

 - Weight Requirements: Overweight men who haven’t attempted weight loss through diet and exercise may not be suitable candidates for this procedure.